-I’m the condiment queen at Christmas, and I make quick pickles that don’t involve hours of faffing.
-I give them as presents, but keep plenty to eat with roast meats, cold cuts and cheese, or to spruce up the many meals that need to get onto the table.
+I’m the condiment queen at Christmas and I make quick pickles that don’t involve hours of faffing.
+I give them as presents, but keep plenty to eat with roast meats, cold cuts and cheese, or to spruce up many meals.
 My quick-pickled beetroot with ginger is fabulously festive, but I have others up my seasonal sleeve too!

 There are more ways to eat sprouts than as chestnut-studded accompaniments to Christmas lunch.
 My stir-fried rice with double sprouts, chilli & pineapple is welcome as a hangover salve or a veggie respite from this great meat feast – although it’s wonderful with leftover ham.
 It works well hot or cold.

-Do it yourself... watch our video guide on how to make a Pavlova
+- Watch our video guide on how to make a Pavlova.

 6. Marron glacé

-Do it yourself... serve marron glacé in our Mont Blanc-tini cocktail
+- Serve marron glacé in our festive Mont Blanc-tini cocktail.

-Do it yourself... make a speedy Prosecco cocktail in a few minutes
+- Make a speedy prosecco cocktail in a few minutes.

 Christmas in my house means Quality Street and peppermint bark.
 The latter is an American tradition, which I’ve adopted more recently.
 I always have a few tins for me, and plenty to give friends as Christmas presents.